jenkins-x/jx-docs/content/en/v3/admin/guides/multi-cluster/multi-cluster-example.md

 weight: 101
 ---

 This is an example on how to build a multi-cluster environment having two separate cluster repos (i.e. 'dev' and 'prod').
 The steps will include building a GKE/GSM/DSN environment from scratch for both environments, and deploying projects to staging and the remote production.
 It will use DNS (`jx3rocks.com`), TLS, Let's Encrypt certificates.
-This example is intended for an audience already familiar with Jenkins X operability and focuses on an example of actual commands used to build a multi-cluster environment.
+This example is intended for an audience already familiar with JayeX operability and focuses on an example of actual commands used to build a multi-cluster environment.
 Additional information regarding using Google as the provider for this example can be found under [Google Cloud Platform Prequisites](/v3/admin/guides/tls_dns/#prerequisites).

 > ⚠️ Note to _OSX_ users
 > You may need to substitute `sed -i` commands with `sed -i.bak`, taking note to delete the generated .bak file.
 > Some `sed -i` commands that are additive might not work but can easily be completed with a text editor.

 ### Generate the Infra and Cluster Repos for Dev and Prod
-Using a command-line based approach, the example employs a process modeled after the doc [Setup Jenkins X on Google Cloud with GKE](/v3/admin/platforms/google), and will use Google Secret Manger.
+Using a command-line based approach, the example employs a process modeled after the doc [Setup JayeX on Google Cloud with GKE](/v3/admin/platforms/google), and will use Google Secret Manger.
 It requires the installation of [Git](https://git-scm.com/downloads) and [Hub](https://hub.github.com/) command line tools.

 The following are the values used for the creation of the Infra and Cluster repos for both the Dev and Prod environments:
 ```